 Tip #7 Reference Their Popular Culture

-It would be completely inappropriate – not to mention counterproductive – for me to use these kinds of references on a regular basis.
+It would be completely inappropriate – not to mention counterproductive – for me to use SFF references on a regular basis, especially more obscure ones.
 Sure, you might know who the really famous characters are, like Captain Kirk, but would you know who Jareth is?

 Would you care?